Intermesh/groupoffice-docs/install/config.rst

    sseEnabled            bool    Enable Server Sent Events for live push updates.
-Some servers don't support two connections! quota                 int     Max storage in bytes this installation may use max_users             int     Max number of users this system may have allowed_modules       string  Comma separated string of modules the system may use product_name          string  For branding the system to another name debug                 bool    Enable debugging for developers.
+Some servers don't support two connections! quota                 int     Max storage in bytes this installation may use max_users             int     Max number of users this system may have allowed_modules       array   Array of modules or packages the system may use.
+Eg. ['legacy/*', 'community/*', 'business/newsletters'].
+For backwards compatibility this can also be a comma separated string. product_name          string  For branding the system to another name debug                 bool    Enable debugging for developers.
 Can also be temporarilty enabled with CTRL + F7 or Cmd + F7 in the browser. debugLog              bool    Disable debug log when debug = true.